 Is SEOmoz a waste of money?

-Looking at the price, you may wonder whether SEOmoz is really worth the money.
+Looking at the price, you may wonder whether SEOmoz is worth the money.
 After all, 99$ starting price is a bit scary to a few people (including me).

-But the price is completely justified considering the resource you get.
+But the price is entirely justified considering the resource you get.
 They have to pay for the bandwidth, the server resources they use and so on.
 If we were to get all the tools from individual providers, we’d probably spend many folds the price we need to pay SEOmoz.

 Should I buy SEOmoz PRO?